HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The condensate drain line carries away moisture from your portable AC.
 Since it comes into contact with lots of water, the drain line is prone to algae and mold growth.

-To clean your portable air conditioner’s drain line follow these steps:
+Follow these steps to clean your portable air conditioner’s drain line:

-- Empty the condensate tank or drain pan.
-Be sure the condensate tank is empty before cleaning the drain line.
+Empty out the condensate drain tank before cleaning the drain line.
 You don’t want any water to accidentally drain out of your AC while the drain line is removed.